Whom should I contact at UNH for more details about the program?

 How long will it take me to complete the program?

 The community psychology program requires 45 credits.
-UNH operates on a trimester system that allows full-time students to finish their degree in two years or less.
+Full-time students can finish their degree in two years.

 Will I be required to do an internship?